Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 • Every operator has a type.

 • Operators will output to the next operator in the pipeline.
 The last operator in the pipeline will emit from the receiver.
-Optionally, the output parameter can be used to specify the id of another operator to which logs will be passed directly.
+Optionally, the output parameter can specify the ID of another operator to which logs will be passed directly.

 observIQ’s distribution of the OpenTelemetry collector is a game-changer for companies looking to implement OpenTelemetry standards.
-The single line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
+The single-line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
 Follow this space to keep up with all our future posts and simplified configurations for various sources.
-For questions, requests, and suggestions, reach out to our support team at support@observIQ.com.
+For questions, requests, and suggestions, contact our support team at support@observIQ.com.

 Paul Stefanski